Jermaine Ale

 Jermaine Ale (born 22 May 1985) is an Australian former rugby league footballer who played for the Canberra Raiders club in the National Rugby League competition.
 His position of choice was on the wing.

 Background

 Ale was born in Newcastle, New South Wales, Australia.

 While attending Lambton High School, Ale played for the Australian Schoolboys team in 2002.

+Playing career

+Ale made his first grade debut for Canberra in round 15 of the 2005 NRL season against Canterbury.
+Ale played four games for the Canberra club.